-Many arrests of Palestinian children take place in the middle of the night at the minors’ homes, while others happen near the homes at roads used by settlers, or at checkpoints.
+In March 2018, 95 children were arrested.
+Countless arrests of Palestinian children take place in the middle of the night at the minors’ homes, while others happen near the homes at roads used by settlers, or at checkpoints.
 When they take place at night, the children and their families wake up to heavily armed Israeli soldiers banging loudly on their doors and shouting at them to leave the house.
 The soldiers frequently break down the front door, along with furniture and windows.
 The soldiers often beat the children severely, and sometimes shoot them during the arrest, in front of their families.
 The minors are also shackled or blindfolded, and are not allowed to change to appropriate clothing.
 The families and children are rarely, if ever, informed as to what will happen to their child or where they are being taken.
 The families are usually forced to stand outside in the middle of the night watching their child being forcibly taken from the home.
 This experience is very disorienting and disturbing for the children and their families.
-The children arrive at the interrogation centers, without a lawyer or family members, injured, sleep-deprived, and frightened, and often have to wait until after daybreak to be moved into a detention centre.
+The children arrive at the interrogation centers without a lawyer or family members, injured, sleep-deprived, frightened, and often have to wait until after daybreak to be moved into a detention centre.

-The mistreatment continues upon the arrival of the children to the detention centre or interrogation centre.
-The Institute for Middle East Understanding reported that 70% of Palestinian children that are arrested are strip-searched after their arrest.
-The interrogation begins soon after they arrive, and the children are never accompanied by a family member or lawyer, even though article 37(d) of the Convention on the Rights of the Child requires that children under arrest must have prompt access to “legal and other appropriate assistance.”
+The mistreatment of the children continues upon the arrival to the detention centre or interrogation centre.
+The Institute for Middle East Understanding reported that 70 percent of Palestinian children are strip-searched after their arrest.
+The interrogation begins soon after they arrive, and the children are not accompanied by a family member or lawyer two out of three times, even though article 37(d) of the Convention on the Rights of the Child requires that children under arrest must have access to “legal and other appropriate assistance.”
 The minors are not made aware of their legal rights, such as the right against self-incrimination.

 These various threats and acts of violence serve to extract a confession from the child, who may do this to stop this torture or to protect themselves or their family, as the threats lead them to believe their cooperation will prevent this from happening to their families.
 Often, the children have to sign forms that contain their confession, but the forms are usually in Hebrew, which most Palestinian children living in the West Bank do not understand.
 All these interrogation methods go against the international protections for imprisoned minors, including requirements that a child can only be arrested or detained as a last resort and that it is forbidden for children to be compelled to confess guilt.
-The methods and ill-treatment of the children also against article 37(a) of the Convention on the Rights of the Child which states that “no child shall be subjected to torture or other cruel, inhuman, or degrading treatment or punishment.”
+The methods and ill-treatment of the children is also against article 37(a) of the Convention on the Rights of the Child which states that “no child shall be subjected to torture or other cruel, inhuman, or degrading treatment or punishment.”

-When the children are brought to court, they are shackled and chained, which goes against the Convention of the Standard Minimum Rules for the Treatment of Prisoners which requires chains and irons never to be used, and to only use restrains “as a precaution against escape during transfer, provided that they shall be removed when the prisoner appears before a judicial or administrative body.
+When the children are brought to court, they are shackled and chained, which goes against the Convention of the Standard Minimum Rules for the Treatment of Prisoners that requires chains and irons never to be used, and to only use restrains as a precaution against escape during transfer, provided that they shall be removed when the prisoner appears before a judicial or administrative body.
 This is usually the first time the children can see their lawyers.

 The military court judge can extend the minor’s initial four-day detention period for another period no more than 30 days.
 Whenever the period expires, it can be extended again up to 188 days, with a judge reviewing the detention every 30 days.
 This can keep being extended indefinitely, forcing children to plead guilty to escape the cycle.
 The evidence used against the child is usually the confession forcibly extracted during interrogation and as a result of being under duress.
 International law strictly forbids the use of evidence extracted under duress and as a result of ill-treatment by a court.
-However, rarely will children bring this up in court for fear that mentioning it will result in the judge extending their sentence.
+However, rarely will children bring this up in court in fear that mentioning it will result in the judge extending their sentence.